-A key proponent of making calls externally outside of Teams is the Microsoft Teams Phone license.
+To be used for PSTN calling however, businesses will also need another key proponent to make calls externally outside of Teams - A Microsoft Teams Phone license.
 With it, you can unlock the cloud-based phone system that lies within the Teams interface which lets users receive and transfer calls.
 If you're an enterprise, the Microsoft 365 E5 subscription already comes with a Teams Phone license, but if you're on an E3 license you will need to buy your Teams Phone license separately.
-And that's all the licensing you will need to be able to make PSTN calls using Microsoft Teams, but you will still have to decide which calling method you want to use.

 There are three main ways in which you can make PSTN calls using Microsoft Teams - Microsoft calling plans, Operator Connect and Direct Routing.